-- Behavioral questions help determine if the candidate can prove that they’ve taken actions that have delivered results
+- Helps determine if the candidate can prove that they’ve taken actions that have delivered results.

-- Behavioral questions make the candidate recall real actions and results they have experienced and describe them in detail
+- Makes the candidate recall real actions and results they have experienced and describe them in detail.

-- Behavioral questions are the safest for inexperienced interviewers because they don’t require a psychological or organizational professional to evaluate
+- The safest for inexperienced interviewers because they don’t require the evaluation of a psychological or organizational professional.

-- Behavioral questions make It is very difficult for the candidate to make up stories that are not based on real situations.
+- Behavioral interviews make it difficult for the candidate to make up stories that are not based on real situations.

-- Improve your ability to evaluate the candidate on his/her ability to deliver
+- Evaluate the candidate only on his/her ability to deliver.

-- Base your evaluation more on specific facts and less on your gut feeling or general impressions
+- Base your evaluation on specific facts, not a gut feeling or general impression.

-- Don’t rush to make a decision if you don’t have enough facts on which to base your decision
+- Don’t rush to make a decision if you don’t have enough facts.

 Simplify HR management today.